Thelymitra villosa Lindl.

 Bloom Time: September to November

-Thelymitra villosa is a terrestrial, perennial, deciduous herb with an underground tuber with a single, erect leaf at the base of the flowering stem.
-The leaf is up to 4 inches (10 cm) long, up to 2 inches (5 cm) wide and covered with white, silky hairs.
-Up to 20 flowers, each up to 1.6 inches (4 cm) in diameter are borne on a flowering stem up to 2 feet (60 cm) tall.
+Thelymitra villosa is a terrestrial perennial deciduous herb with an underground tuber and a single, erect leaf at the base of the flowering stem.
+The leaf is up to 4 inches (10 cm) long, up to 2 inches (5 cm) wide, and covered with white silky hairs.
+Up to 20 flowers, each up to 1.6 inches (4 cm) in diameter, are borne on an up to 2 feet (60 cm) tall flowering stem.
 The flowers are yellow with varying amounts of red-brown spots and blotches.
-The distinctive column is yellow, reddish or brown with a glandular mid-lobe and hairy lateral lobes which are joined to each other.
+The distinctive column is yellow, reddish, or brown, with a glandular mid-lobe and hairy lateral lobes joined to each other.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).